xishansnow/BayesianModelingandComputationInPython/markdown/chp_02.md

 {cite:p}`loo_glossary`:

 -   If $p\_loo << p$, then the model is likely to be misspecified.
-You usually also see problems in the posterior predictive checks that the posterior predictive samples match the observations poorly.
+You usually also see problemzhis in the posterior predictive checks that the posterior predictive samples match the observations poorly.

 -   If $p\_loo < p$ and $p$ is relatively large compared to the number